 Recertification: Shifts to a 2-year cycle with a new 12-hour Professional Development requirement.

-Owner’s Move: You must budget for higher BCBA supervision hours next year.
-Start adjusting your org chart now to ensure you have enough BCBA coverage to meet the new supervision mandates without burning out your clinical leadership.
+Owner's Move: Budget for higher BCBA supervision hours next year.
+Start adjusting org chart now to ensure adequate BCBA coverage to meet new supervision mandates without burning out clinical leadership.

 Risk Management: The Hospitalization Study